mfl0p/FactSieve/README.md

 ## Running the program
 ```
-Note that when p <= n there are no factors for factorial primes n!+-1
+Note that when p <= n there are no factors for numbers of the form n!+-1
 All p <= n are factors of n!
 When there are less than 100 factors at checkpoint they will be verified on the CPU.